Star Trek Lower Decks (LOW) Season 5

 Synopsis

 The mission of the Cerritos is to deal with a nanite infestation on the moon-sized cruise ship Cosmic Duchess.
 As the five lieutenant JGs prepare to beam down, Commander Ransom requires Boimler for a special mission to find Admiral Milius, who has gone AWOL on the cruise ship.
-Boimler suspects he was chosen because Ransom deems him expendable.
+Boimler suspects he was selected because Ransom deems him expendable.
 As he, Ransom and Billups follow the leads on the Cosmic Duchess, it seems like his superiors needlessly put him in danger.
 When the team arrives at the admiral's compound, they are captured by other passengers that apparently work for the admiral.
 Milius himself tells Boimler that he defected because Starfleet gave him boring missions such as milking space whales, and he thinks that Boimler feels the same.
 Boimler plays along but then frees his fellow officers.
 Ransom tells him he was actually chosen for the mission because he is so wiry, ideal to crawl through ducts.
 In the meantime, Jennifer has taken Boimler's place in the away team.
 To Mariner's chagrin, the Andorian pretends they are still in a relationship.
 But Mariner decides to play along after learning that it is Jennifer's last day on the ship anyway before leaving for the USS Manitoba.
 The team finds the cluster of nanites and manages to confine it, but it grows and breaks free again.
-They lure the nanites into a theater and unwittingly feed it with lots of energy, upon which they grow to an icosahedron that consumes everything in its way.
+They lure the nanites into a theater and unwittingly feed them with lots of energy, upon which they grow to an icosahedron that consumes everything in its way.
 It turns out Jennifer just wanted to come clean with Mariner, after Mariner has been avoiding her for a year.
 The two officially break up and devise a plan to stop the huge icosahedron.
 They get the vibe tubes of Krog, T'Lyn's favorite musician, and let her play the instrument to disrupt the signal that controls the nanites.
 After the structure has broken down, Rutherford discovers that the signal comes from a miniature Federation vessel from another dimension that was trying to build an interdimensional portal.
 Admiral Milius returns to duty and agrees to help the tiny ship find a way home.

 Commentary